wimsy/wimsy.github.com/_posts/2015-02-28-validating-automatic-mileage-data.md

 ![plot of chunk cpg](/images/2015-02-28-validating-automatic-mileage-data/cpg.png)

-It's a little dissapointing to see the once-plummeting gasoline price level off in February, but it had to end eventually...
+It's a little disappointing to see the once-plummeting gasoline price level off in February, but it had to end eventually...

 ## Getting a little more precise